College Administration, Faculty, and Staff

 Bryan's seventh president, Dr. Livesay came to the college in February 2003, bringing with him ten years of administrative and teaching experience at Belhaven University, Jackson, MS, and seven years teaching experience at Liberty University, Lynchburg, VA.
 Prior to that he taught history and Bible and coached cross country and basketball at a Christian high school in Michigan.

 Dr. Livesay earned his Ph.D. from the University of Michigan, an M.A. from Oakland University in Michigan, and a B.S. degree from Bob Jones University.
-He is a fellow with the Cornwall Alliance, board chairman of the National Association of Christian Athletes and hosts a weekly radio broadcast, Life Today .
-He and his wife Corinne live in Dayton and have three grown children.
+He is a fellow with the Cornwall Alliance; board chairman of the National Association of Christian Athletes; and hosts a weekly radio broadcast, Life Today.
+He and his wife Corinne live in Dayton and have three adult children and one grandchild.

-Selected as Vice President of Academics in September 2009, Bradford Sample works with the faculty to craft, deliver, and assess excellent academic programs for students on both the Dayton traditional campus and at sites serving non-traditional students.
-Dr. Sample serves on the President’s Executive Cabinet and chairs the Academic Council.
+Appointed as interim Academic Vice President in June 2014, Kevin L. Clauson joined the Bryan College community in 2009, as Professor of Government and Director of the Bryan Center for Law and Public Policy.
+He works with the faculty to craft, deliver, and assess quality academic programs for students on both the Dayton traditional campus and at sites serving non-traditional students.
+Dr. Clauson serves on the President’s Executive Cabinet and Chairs the Academic Council.

 Vance Berger has served at Bryan College as Vice President for Finance since September 2002.
 He oversees the financial operation of the college as well as the athletic and human resources departments.
 He is a member of the President's Executive Cabinet.